-Marty Robbins – April Fool’s Day
+Marty Robbins – It’s a Sin

 A quiet confession about love discovered too late, where pride dissolves and sincerity finally speaks.
 Released during one of the most consistently productive chapters of Marty Robbins’ career, APRIL FOOL’S…